 In the discussion that follows, the direct cost of resource strategies are reported separately from the carbon dioxide revenues associated with that strategy.
-Carbon prices or estimated damage costs are only included in the three scenarios describe earlier in this chapter that include the social cost of carbon.
-Therefore, comparing the cost and emissions from these scenarios to those without carbon cost imposed can provide insights into the impact of alternative policy options for reducing carbon emissions.
+Carbon dioxide prices or estimated damage costs are not included in the Existing Policy, Maximum Carbon Reduction - Existing Technology or the RPS at 35% scenarios.
+Therefore, only the direct costs of the least cost resource strategies for these scenarios are reported.

-Figure 15 - 10 shows the resource strategy direct average system costs from scenarios and sensitivity studies conducted to specifically evaluate carbon emissions reduction policies (and economic risks) for the development of the Seventh Power Plan.
-This figure shows the average net present value system cost (bars) for the least cost resource strategy for each scenario, both with carbon revenues included for scenarios where carbon pricing was included in the resource decisions.
-Figure 15 - 11 shows the average carbon emissions projected for the generation that serves the region in 2035.
+Figure 15 - 10 shows the direct resource strategy average system costs and carbon emissions from the ten scenarios and sensitivity studies conducted to specifically evaluate carbon emissions reduction policies (and risks) for the development of the Seventh Power Plan.
+This figure shows the average net present value system cost (bars) for the least cost resource strategy for each scenario, both with and without carbon tax revenues.
+It also shows the average carbon emissions projected for the generation that serves the region in 2035.

-Figure 15 - 10: Average System Costs
+Figure 15 - 10: Average System Costs and PNW Power System Carbon Emissions by Scenario in 2035

-Figure 15 - 11 shows the Existing Policy scenario results in carbon emissions in 2035 of 36 million metric tons.
+Figure 15 - 10 shows the Existing Policy scenario results in carbon emissions in 2035 of 34 million metric tons.
 This scenario assumed no additional policies to reduce carbon emissions beyond currently announced coal plant retirements are pursued.
-The average present value system cost of this resource strategy is \$83 billion (2012\$).
+The average present value system cost of this resource strategy is \$88 billion (2012\$).
+The Social Cost of Carbon - Mid-Range (SCC-Mid-Range) and Social Cost of Carbon - High-Range (SCC-High) scenarios reduce carbon emissions to about between 18 to 20 million metric tons in 2035.
+The average system cost, excluding the carbon tax revenues for these scenarios is \$0.8 billion for the SCC - Mid-Range and \$1.6 billion for the SCC - High more than the average system cost of the Existing Policy scenario.

-The Social Cost of Carbon - Mid-Range (SCC-Mid-Range) scenario reduce carbon emissions to about 21 million metric tons in 2035.
-Under the Maximum Carbon Reduction - Existing Technology scenario, 2035 carbon emissions are reduced to 16 million metric tons and average system cost is are approximately \$34 billion over the Existing Policy scenario.
+Under the Carbon Cost Risk scenario, 2035 carbon emissions were reduced to 24 million metric tons, or 10 million metric tons below the Existing Policy scenario.
+The average present value cost of this scenario, net of carbon tax revenues is \$0.7 billion above the Existing Policy scenario.
+Under the Maximum Carbon Reduction - Existing Technology scenario, 2035 carbon emissions are reduced to 12 million metric tons and average system cost is are approximately \$20 billion over the Existing Policy scenario.
 The large increase in average system cost for this scenario over the Existing Policy case results from the replacement of all of the region's existing coal and inefficient natural gas fleet with new, more efficient natural gas-fired combustion turbines.

-The Regional RPS at 35% scenario reduces 2035 carbon emissions to just over 26 million metric tons.
-This is a reduction of around 10 million metric tons per year compared to the Existing Policy scenario.
-The direct cost of this resource strategy is approximately \$129 billion or \$46 billion more than the Existing Policy scenario.
+The RPS at 35% scenario reduces 2035 carbon emissions to just under 30 million metric tons.
+This is a reduction of around 5 million metric tons per year compared to the Existing Policy scenario.

+The direct cost of this resource strategy is approximately \$121 billion or \$34 billion more than the Existing Policy scenario.

 Comparing the results of these scenarios based on a single year's emissions can be misleading.
 Each of these policies alters the resource selection and regional power system operation over the course of the entire study period.
-Figure 15 - 12 shows the annual emissions level for each scenario.
-A review of Figure 15 - 12 reveals that the scenarios that include the social cost of carbon, which assume carbon dioxide damage costs are imposed in 2016, immediately reduce carbon dioxide emissions and therefore have impacts throughout the entire twenty year period covered by the Seventh Power Plan.
+Figure 15 - 11 shows the annual emissions level for each scenario.
+A review of Figure 15 - 11 reveals that the two social cost of carbon scenarios, which assume carbon dioxide damage costs are imposed in 2016, immediately reduce carbon dioxide emissions and therefore have impacts throughout the entire twenty year period covered by the Seventh Plan.
 In contrast, the other three carbon dioxide reduction policies phase in over time, so there cumulative impacts are generally smaller.

-Figure 15 - 12: Average Annual Carbon Emissions by Carbon Reduction Policy Scenario
+Figure 15 - 11: Average Annual Carbon Emissions by Carbon Reduction Policy Scenario